 Apart from the playlists you create, your YouTube channel comes with default playlists: Liked Videos, Watch Later, and History.
 Let’s take a look at each of them.

 As the name suggests, history is the collection of all the videos you have watched.
 Your search history is only available for you; you can’t send or otherwise share it with anyone.
 You can delete it, use it to find a video you watched, filter through the comments and community, or manage the history settings in the “Manage All Activity” tab.

 Now, imagine a situation: you are browsing through YouTube and come across a video you’d really like to watch, but can’t do it now.
 This is where the “Watch Later” playlist comes to help.
 Simply hover over the video and select the little clock icon that appears on the top-right corner.

 One of the wonderful tools YouTube offers us to support the creators is the “Like” button.
 It then gathers all the videos we’ve liked in one place, the “Liked Videos” playlist.

 The videos are ordered from the most recently liked to the oldest.
 As other default playlists, “Liked Videos” is private and cannot be shared.

 Creating a YouTube playlist is simple — only a few clicks — but it can improve your YouTube presence in many ways.
 Check them out, explore the offered tools.
-If you have a business, try to incorporate playlists into your marketing strategy, and you will see the benefits in no time.
+If you have a business, try to incorporate playlists into your YouTube promotional strategies, and you will see the benefits in no time.
 And hopefully, this step-by-step guide will simplify for you the process of starting with them.